eed3si9n/herding-cats/docs/04/a.md

 #### Product and Sum

 For `Int` a semigroup can be formed under both `+` and `*`.
-Instead fo tagged type, non/algebra provides two instances of semigroup instances for `Int`: additive and multiplicative.
+Instead of tagged types, non/algebra provides two instances of semigroup instances for `Int`: additive and multiplicative.

 Trying to use operator syntax here is tricky.